-Our goal is for you to have a long, successful career with us, however there is no guarantee of a job offer at the end as this depends on the successful completion of each of your rotations on the Graduate Programme, your final gateway assessment and the roles available within the business at the time.
-Past graduates have achieved Associate or Senior Associate positions and we have seen many graduates progress beyond this, over time.
+While our goal is for you to have a long, successful career with us, there is no guarantee of a job offer at the end of the programme.
+This depends on a mix of factors: the successful completion of each of your rotations on the Graduate Programme, your final gateway assessment, and the roles available within the business at the time.
+The majority of our past graduates have achieved Associate or Senior Associate positions and we have seen many graduates progress beyond this over time.

 The application process

 What advice have you got for carrying out a video interview?

 Firstly, please do make sure that you have checked that your tech works – You will be asked to do a short tech check on the video interview platform (Shortlister).
 Make sure you’re in a quiet spot where you won’t be disturbed and remember that we are looking for you to be authentic, and yourself, so please do try to relax!